daniel-ethridge/daniel-ethridge.github.io/_projects/anteronesia.md

 As per the class assignment, the game had to be developed using at least once resource to serve as the core of a resource mangament system.
 I chose memory as this resource which fits perfectly with the amnesia theme.
-As the player moves through the world, he/she/they can collect memory by reading lore located on signs throughout.
+As the player moves through the world, he/she/they can collect memories that are scattered throughout.
 This memory is what the player can use to heal themselves.
 With more development time, I would have loved to also have memory be a second currency in the game (alongside regulary money) as well as play a role in a spellcasting system.

-The game had to be created with at least one resource as an integral part, so I chose memory as my resource which fit perfectly with the amnesia theme.
-In the game, memory allows a player to heal themselves, but it also cannot be allowed to run out.
-Running out of memory causes the player to lose their sanity, eventually killing them.
-This effectively means that memory serves as both health and as a way to heal.

 Check out the video below for a demo!\
 [![Anteronesia](/assets/images/anteronesia.jpg)](https://www.youtube.com/watch?v=qWli6nnr95o)